The Debate Continues

 5. Socio-Political Commentary on Japan

-Each Yakuza game contains tens of side quests, known as substories.
-Greatly varying in length and feel, some of these could get very talky, leading to some gamers disliking them overall.
+Every Yakuza game contains tens of side quests known as substories.
+Varying greatly in length and feel, some of these are rather talky, leading to some players disliking them overall.

 6. You Can Enjoy Classic Sega Games

 Sega has long been an established name in the gaming world.
 Before the arrival of the PlayStation and Xbox, it was Nintendo’s top rival.
-It was also a major player in arcades, fondly remembered for its elaborate racing games.
+It was also a major manufacturer of arcade consoles, fondly remembered by many gamers for its elaborate, unforgettable racing games.

-7. You Will Learn about Japanese Card and Board Games
+7. You Can Learn About Classic Japanese Card Games

-While it’s not explicitly indicated, the Yakuza series is big on showcasing Japanese culture.
-Particularly Japanese traditional entertainment.
-Many of the mini-games in the series are based on entertainment beloved by actual Japanese people.
-These include karaoke, pub/club chatting, and classic Japanese games.
+While it has never been explicitly stated, the Yakuza game series is big on showcasing Japanese culture and entertainment, with many mini-games in the series based on pastimes beloved by actual Japanese people, such as karaoke, pub/club chatting, shoji, and mah-jong.

-Games such as shoji, or mah-jong.
-The latter, of course, imported from China and wildly popular in Japan.
-In some episodes, more obscure Japanese card games are also featured.
-Like Koi Koi and Oicho Kabu.
-Just the name of these card games sound exotic, don’t you agree?
+In addition, episodes like Yakuza 0 and Yakuza Ishin also feature classic Japanese card games such as Koi Koi and Oicho Kabu.
+Don’t you agree the names of these card games are utterly exotic just to listen to?
 Wait till you see the cards they are played with.
-You might end up scouring the Internet to order a set from Japan.
+Like me, you might end up scouring the Internet to order a set from Japan.